Every salesperson knows that the key to their success lies in the quality of leads they generate.

 It should dive deeper into specific use cases, features, and success stories.
 It’s this level of understanding that will help you qualify prospects, close deals, and move the needle.

-Not only that, but having a strong grasp of the product will help you anticipate questions, provide knowledgeable answers on calls, and speak confidently.
+Not only that, but having a strong grasp of the product will help you anticipate questions, provide knowledgeable answers on calls or in emails, reply confidently, and in the end, achieve your sales goals.
 No one wants to go into a fire without a fire extinguisher.

 The more you know about your product ahead of time, the more equipped you’ll be to engage prospects, close deals, and make a lasting impression.